heritagefund/tech-docs/source/documentation/small_grants_service/guides/_guides.md

 Terminal > New Terminal

-From the terminal run in your workspace directory run: `sfdx force:source:retrieve -m ApexClass`
+From the terminal in your workspace directory run: `sfdx force:source:retrieve -m ApexClass`

 The Apex classes should now be available at `force-app/main/default/classes`.